Proxy statement

-A proxy statement is a statement provided by a firm soliciting shareholder votes.
-The statement includes voting procedure and information, background information about the company's nominated directors, board compensation, executive compensation, and audit fees and committee members.
-Regulation can govern the requirements of proxy statements.

-Description

 A proxy statement is a statement provided by a firm soliciting shareholder votes.'
 This statement is useful in assessing how management is paid and potential conflict of interest issues with auditors.

+The statement includes voting procedure and information, background information about the company's nominated directors, board compensation, executive compensation, and audit fees and committee members.
+Regulation may govern the requirements of proxy statements.